MIDA-group/CrossModal_ImgRetrieval/README.md

         matches = RetrieveMatches(path/to/modality2, bof, nr_retrievals);

+4. **Reranking:** TODO

-OBS: To do both bag of feature creation and retrieval (and if desired evaluation) directly, you can also simply run the matlab script *main_script.m* (but uncomment and set the variables  first).
+Important: To do both bag of feature creation and retrieval (and if desired evaluation) directly, you can also simply run the matlab script *main_script.m* (but uncomment and set the variables  first).
 The code for the evaluation step to reproduce the results in the paper is strictly speaking not the part of the proposed pipeline.
 For details on how to do it see steps for comparison below.

 ##### Other steps we used for comparisons